Employer Nomination Scheme (subclass 186)

 Transitional arrangements are in place for subclass 457 visa holders that held or had applied for a subclass 457 visa prior to 18 April 2017 which was subsequently granted.
 These transitional arrangements will allow these visa holders to apply for Permanent Residency via the Temporary Transition Stream (TRT) if they are under 50 years of age, have been sponsored on any occupation and have completed at least two years with their sponsoring employer.

-If you have any questions about these requirements, or would like to speak to one of our experts for more information on Australian visas get in touch with Ethos Migration today.
+If you have any questions about these requirements, or would like to speak to one of our immigration lawyers for more information on Australian visas get in touch with Ethos Migration Lawyers today.